AnySlot: Goal-Conditioned Vision-Language-Action Policies for Zero-Shot Slot-Level Placement: Method

 \subsection{Method Overview}

-Figure~\ref{fig:framework} provides an overview of \name.
-At time step \(t\), the robot receives the multi-modal observation \(o_t = [I_t^{1:m}, q_t, \ell_t]\).
-The key challenge in slot-level placement is to satisfy compositional language constraints while maintaining geometric precision under unseen layouts.
+Fig.~\ref{fig:framework} provides an overview of \name.
+At time step \(t\), the robot receives the observation \(o_t = [I_t^{1:m}, q_t, \ell_t]\).
+The key challenge is to satisfy compositional language constraints while maintaining geometric precision under unseen layouts.
 To reduce this compositional complexity, an explicit intermediate goal variable \(G_t\) is introduced and the policy is factored through it:

 where \(G_t\) denotes the intermediate spatial visual goal derived from language and perception, \(p(G_t \mid o_t)\) performs goal inference (grounding) and \(p(A_t \mid o_t, G_t)\) performs goal-conditioned execution.